kct2020/prospra-11ty-11ta/README.md

 - deploy to Cloudflare Pages (Deploy CP).
 - configure site basics (1st Config).
 - improve & customize 404 page
-- produce a version where variables are marked KCT_Template_Field so simply search for site variables and edit in Github as part of first step (Cloudflare Pages Deploy)
+- produce a version where variables are marked KCT_Template_Field so simply search for site variables and edit in Github as part of first step (Cloudflare Pages Deploy).
+Note that this is a template for all my new websites.
+But somewhere, I need to document thw WordPress Transmigration process.
+Because migration is about moving a WordPress installation between different servers.
+But transmigration is a "changing nationality" - in this case, from WordPress to Eleventy.
+Also note that the SIAB template would benefit from some easy theming options (site colors and other styling choices).
+But this might evolve as I implement on more sites.
+At which time, the Github suggested topic of `blog-theme` will apply.
+Also, might be nice to package it with options for Netlify & Cloudflare deployment - otherwise remove all Netlify code to avoid confusion.

 Then later: